Skip to main content

 Helm valueDescriptionDefault valueD3E options

-dapr_sidecar_injector.enabledDeployment of sidecar injector control plane servicetruetrue, false
+dapr_sidecar_injector.enabledDeployment of the standard sidecar injector control plane servicetruetrue, false

 global.rbac.injector.enabledDeployment of the injector ClusterRoletruetrue, false

-Example installation command: The following command will install D3E version 1.14.4 into the dapr-system namespace, without the sidecar injector control plane service, and only allow applications in the dapr-system namespace to be injected with sidecars.
+Example installation command: The following command will install D3E version 1.15.5 into the dapr-system namespace, without the sidecar injector control plane service and operator and only allow applications in the dapr-system namespace to be injected with sidecars.

 helm install \